cmrd-senya/converse.js-headless/README.md

+**Deprecated**: Converse.js upstreame has merged support for separate `@converse/headless` package which can be used in a webpack project.
+Use it instead.

 # Using Converse.js Headless in a Webpack-bundled project

 This repository contains NPM package which depends on packages which are required to use Converse.js as a library within your Webpack-bundle application.